arh-eu/gds-java-sdk/README.md

 The INSERT/UPDATE/MERGE statement you would like to use.

-With the **-attachments** *command option*, you can enter multiple attachments separated by commas.
+With the **-attachments** *command option*, you can enter multiple attachments separated by commas (`,`).
-The files must be in the folder named 'attachments' next to the jar file.
+The files must be in the folder named `attachments` next to the jar file.
 Hexadecimal representations of these file names must be referenced in the SQL statement.

+About hex:

+The attachments you specify are stored in a different table in the GDS than the event's data (to increase performance, and one attachment might be used for multiple events).
+To create a connection between the two we have to reference the attachment ID in your event record.
+The attachment itself can have multiple fields connected to it (like meta descriptors).
+The binary part of the attachment usually cannot be inserted into a query easily, therefore a unique ID is used in the SQL string to resolve this issue.
+ This is usually generated from the attachment's filename, but you can use any name you want.
+Because of how things are stored in the background we have to use hexadecimal format for these IDs (with the `0x` prefix), thus it leads to converting the filename into a hex format (conversion can be done by the `-hex` option, see it [above](#Hex)).

+ This is the reason our SQL for the attachment part will have these hexes in them.

+ The binaries themselves are sent with the event data, in a map (associative array), where the keys are these IDs, and the values are the binary data themselves (`Map<String, byte[]>`).

+ These binaries are generated from the files you specify with the `-attachments` flag by the client itself.

+This makes the event statements use two tables, named `multi_event` and `multi_event-@attachment`.
+The event data will be inserted into the `multi_event`, the binary attachment into the `multi_event-@attachments`.

 INSERT

-The following command assumes that there is a folder named 'attachments' next to the jar file with a file named picture.png.
+The following command assumes that there is a folder named 'attachments' next to the jar file with a file named `picture.png`.

 ```shell
 java -jar gds-console-client.jar event "INSERT INTO multi_event (id, plate, speed, images) VALUES('TEST2006301005294810', 'ABC123', 90, array('TEST2006301005294740'));INSERT INTO \"multi_event-@attachment\" (id, meta, data) VALUES('TEST2006301005294740', 'some_meta', 0x706963747572652e706e67)" -attachments "picture.png"